 On return the register contents are as follows:

-Register Contents
+- 5-13 The contents are unchanged.

-0-1 The contents are destroyed and unpredictable.
+- 14 The contents are destroyed and unpredictable.

-2-14 The contents are the same as for input.

-15 This register contains the return code.
+- 15 This register contains the return code.

 The return codes, given in register 15, along with the option used and the meaning follow: